KeiroD/furryavalon/README.md

 Master branch is for stable, developed code.

-Devel branch is for developmental code.
+Devel branch is for developmental code in testing production environ.
 Use at your own risk!

+Development branch is for leading-edge code development.

+Design is for website UI/UX.

+See branch-readme for further directions on what to do with the branches.

 Keiro D.